 Fly into Madrid International Airport the day before, and if you’re a masochist like me, take the 5-hour overnight bus from Madrid to Granada and arrive by 7 am.
 Sleep as much as possible to avoid jetlag!

-Out of the three cities, my accommodation at Nest Style Granada* was my favorite.
-The room was huge, had a ton of amenities and great service – all at a really low price.
+Out of the places I stayed in all three cities, the accommodation at Nest Style Granada* was my favorite.
+The room was huge, had a ton of amenities and great service, all at a really low price – fantastic if you’re on a budget.
 The location was amazing as well.

-Catch some zzz’s at your hotel or alternatively, grab a seat at Cafeteria Alhambra for a leisurely breakfast.
-Spend the afternoon exploring Plaza Bib-Rambla, a meeting square with tons of restaurants that once held the largest book burning in Europe.
+Catch some zzz’s at your hotel or, alternatively, grab a seat at Cafeteria Alhambra for a leisurely breakfast.
+Spend the afternoon exploring Plaza Bib-Rambla, a meeting square with tons of restaurants, and the place where the largest book burning in Europe was once held.
 Be sure to check out the nearby Alcaiceria, a small alley market selling accessories and souvenirs.
 Don’t miss the Granada Cathedral and Royal Chapel – although I didn’t go inside as I was a bit tired of churches, the architecture is rumored to be exquisite

 Snag a 3-course menu del dia (menu of the day) for lunch and, if you’re feeling tired, partake in the famous afternoon siesta – most places will be closed for a couple of hours anyway.

-Book ahead for your spot at the intimate Le Chien Andalou: the BEST place for traditional, local Flamenco located inside a cave.
-Tickets are between 8-10 euro and they run several shows every evening.
-If you’re lucky, you’ll spot some impromptu Flamenco street performances near Plaza Nueva as well.
+Book ahead for your spot at the intimate Le Chien Andalou: the BEST place for traditional, local Flamenco, located inside a cave.
+Tickets are between 8-10 euro, and they run several shows every evening.
+If you’re lucky, you might spot some impromptu Flamenco street performances near Plaza Nueva as well.